Milnor fibre boundary of a non-isolated surface singularity: The plumbing calculus

-\begin{bekezdes}\labelpar{RED-CALC2} {\bf `Reduced' oriented plumbing calculus of graphs with arrows.} If the graph has some arrows and/or dash--arrows, then all the above moves have their natural analogs, complemented with some additional rules: \begin{enumerate} \item the vertex involved in R0(a) (and, obviously, the $\pm 1$--vertex in R1 and the 0--vertex in R3 and R5) should be a non--arrowhead; \item the $(\pm 1)$--vertex blown down in R1 can have at most two edges (which might support even arrowheads); if the vertex has exactly one edge supporting an arrowhead, then we do not blow down; \item the 0--vertex absorbed in R3 and R5, cannot support any kind of arrow; \item by these operations, the arrows of the other vertices are naturally kept, and in the case of R3 the vertices supported by vertices $i$ and $j$ are summed; \item if a vertex supports a dash--arrow then its Euler number is irrelevant. \end{enumerate}
+\begin{bekezdes}\labelpar{RED-CALC2} {\bf Reduced oriented plumbing calculus of graphs with arrows.} If the graph has some arrows and/or dash--arrows, then all the above operations R0(a), R1, R3 and R5 of the reduced calculus have their natural analogs, complemented with some additional rules: \begin{enumerate} \item the vertex involved in R0(a), the $(\pm 1)$--vertex in R1, and the 0--vertex in R3 and R5 should be a non--arrowhead; \item the $(\pm 1)$--vertex blown down in R1 can have at most two edges (including also those ones which support arrowheads); if the vertex has exactly one edge supporting an arrowhead, then we do not modify it by blow down; \item the 0--vertex absorbed in R3 and R5, cannot support any kind of arrow; \item by the operations, the arrows of the other vertices are naturally kept, and in the case of R3 the arrows supported by vertices $i$ and $j$ are summed; \item if a vertex supports a dash--arrow then its Euler number is irrelevant. \end{enumerate}

 Additionally, one has the following operation as well: